Alherd1208/deloc/README.md

-# Deloc Landing Page
+# Delog Landing Page

-A modern, responsive landing page for Deloc - a smart cargo transportation platform that connects drivers across Europe and Asia using GNSS tracking and blockchain confirmation.
+A modern, responsive landing page for Delog - a smart cargo transportation platform that connects drivers across Europe and Asia using GNSS tracking and blockchain confirmation.

 ## Features